lloistborn/rxinvent/README.md

 > Grafana is an open source visualization tool that can be used on top of a variety of different data stores.

 go check prometheus on `locahost:9090` and grafana `localhost:3000`

+### changelog
+*rxinvent 1.1.0-1.SNAPSHOT*

+* all dependencies are upgraded using spring-boot-starter-parent-2.1.8.RELEASE
+* add integration test for reactive mongodb